 Affordable housing need will be measured by variables that relate to the types of assistance available through TDHCA programs.
-In spite of HTF not currently utilizing the RAF generated through this method, the calculation for HTF is included in this methodology, in the event that funding or programming of the program changes such that the RAF is required to be utilized.
+Despite HTF not currently utilizing the RAF generated through this method, the calculation for HTF is included in this methodology in the event that funding or programming changes such that the RAF is required to be utilized for this program.